Repatriation flight for Fijians in Papua New Guinea

 “Papua New Guinea recorded a 20 percent increase from the last update with 3700 cases and 37 deaths.
 I make a call for all Fijians in Papua New Guinea to come back if they are able to.”

-There are 791 people who have arrived from overseas undergoing mandatory 14-day quarantine in border quarantine facilities.
+There are 791 people who recently arrived from overseas undergoing mandatory 14-day quarantine in border quarantine facilities.

 Dr Waqainabete also highlighted that the Ministry can now do COVID-19 testing at Lautoka and Labasa hospital and Fiji Centre for Disease Control in Tamavua, Suva.